nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![img_5.png](images/img_5.png)
 <br>

-**You could be part of the ideal target audience of EZSTATE if you meet the following criteria**:
+**You could be part of the ideal target audience of EZSTATES if you meet the following criteria**:

 * `Job` : Real Estate Agent focused on managing buyer and seller relationships
 * `Typing ability` : Comfortable with typing speeds of ~80 WPM or higher